makersacademy/bowling-challenge/README.md

 Initial development will focus on recording simple scores per frame for a single player, without considering bonuses for strikes and spares.
 When the bonuses are implemented it will likely be through the use of temporary 'monitors'; each monitor object will record the frame for which it was created (to which it will add the bonus score), its remaining lifespan (beginning at 2, reducing by 1 on each subsequent roll), and the accumulated bonus.
 At the end of each roll, the game should iterate through the monitors to update them, committing the bonus and removing the object when each one expires.

 Scores will be stored in a JS object.
 Later goals may be to replace this with JSON and use cookies for persistence.

+To avoid having a frame total > 10 entered, my preference is to selectively disable buttons for the second roll of the frame.
+If this proves unworkable, validation will be added to the model (it may be wise to implement validation anyway thus avoiding reliance on the browser correctly deactivating certain controls).